newlivehung123123/digital_minds_hackathon/README.md

-`pilot_screen.py` refuses to start without `models_resolved.json`, so the pipeline cannot run on guessed model ids. `runner.py` checkpoints every call to `runs/*.jsonl` keyed on a hash of the call, and a re-run skips completed work, so an interrupted session resumes rather than restarts.
+`pilot_screen.py` refuses to start without `models_resolved.json`, so the pipeline cannot run on guessed model ids. `runner.py` checkpoints every call to `runs/*.jsonl` keyed on a hash of the call, and a re-run skips completed work, so an interrupted session resumes but not restarts.

 To see the design and its call counts without spending anything,